Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 RISK FOR HEALTH CARE WORKERS TRAVELING OUTSIDE THE UNITED STATES

-The risk of occupational exposure to HIV is most closely related to the activities and duties of the health care worker, but geographic location can also affect the risk of exposure and the quality of postexposure care.
-Many factors can increase the risk of occupational HIV exposure in developing countries:
+The risk of occupational exposure to HIV is most closely related to the activities and duties of the health care worker, but the geographic location and practice setting can also affect the risk of exposure and the quality of postexposure care.
+Many factors can increase the risk of HIV infection due to occupational exposure in developing countries:

 - Limited resources for postexposure evaluation and treatment

 The global number of HIV infections among health care workers attributable to sharps injuries has been estimated to be 1,000 cases (range, 200–5,000) per year.
-In prospective studies, the average risk for HIV transmission after a percutaneous exposure to HIV-infected blood has been estimated to be approximately 0.3% (95% confidence interval [CI], 0.2%–0.5%) and after a mucous membrane exposure, approximately 0.09% (95% CI, 0.006%–0.5%).
-Although HIV has been transmitted through exposure to nonintact skin, the average risk for transmission by this route has not been quantified but is estimated to be less than the risk for mucous membrane exposures.
+The risk of HIV transmission after a percutaneous exposure to HIV-infected blood is estimated to be approximately 0.3%, and after a mucous membrane exposure, approximately 0.09%.
+The risk of infection after percutaneous exposures is considered increased with exposure to larger blood volumes (visible blood on the injuring device, hollow-bore needles, deeper injuries, or procedures that involved direct cannulation of an artery or vein).
+Higher circulating viral load in the source patient is also thought to increase the risk of transmission, and evidence of this can include elevated plasma viral load (if the patient has been recently tested) or advanced stages of illness.
+The risk of HIV transmission after nonintact skin exposures has not been quantified but is thought to be less than the risk after mucous membrane exposure.

-People working internationally who will be engaging in high-risk occupational health care activities, such as drawing blood or the other use of sharps during patient care, should consistently follow standard precautions to reduce the risk of occupational exposure to HIV and other bloodborne pathogens.
-Standard precautions involve the use of protective barriers such as gloves, gowns, aprons, masks, or protective eyewear.
-Additional information about occupational health and safety standards for bloodborne pathogens can be found at http://www.osha.gov/pls/oshaweb/owadisp.show_document?p_table=STANDARDS&p_id=10051
+People working internationally who will be engaging in occupational health care activities should consistently follow standard precautions to reduce the risk of occupational exposure to HIV and other bloodborne pathogens.
+Standard precautions include the use of personal protective equipment such as gloves, gowns, aprons, surgical masks, and protective eyewear.
+Additional information about occupational health and safety standards for bloodborne pathogens can be found at http://www.osha.gov/SLTC/bloodbornepathogens/index.html.

 In addition, clinicians working internationally should:

-- Consider bringing their own protective equipment if they are unsure of its availability at their destination.
+- Consider bringing their own protective equipment or safety-engineered medical devices if they are unsure of availability at their destination.